J-Ramalho/industRial/docs/9_twolevelDOEs.md

 A way to make screening experiments realistic is to limit the number of levels of the factors, the minimum being 2 to have a complete factorial design.
 Following the notation also presented in the previous case study these designs are called $2^{k}$ designs.
 Application of linear models and interpretation of anova is subject to the same assumptions as general cases discussed, these being the factors are fixed, the designs are completely randomized, the normality assumptions are satisfied.
 In particular as there are only 2 levels it is assumed that the response is approximately linear between the factor levels.

-The approach presented in the next Case Studies continuous to follow the same general steps used so far:
+In the next Case Studies we continue follow the same general steps:

 * Identify factors
 * Estimate factor effects